hj-dojo/bdh_finalproject/README.md

 This consists of the python code to run the selected classification algorithm and generates metrics and charts.

 The logic is handled in three specific files:
-* `experiment.py`: This contains the main logic and reads the features files in the default directory (uses feature files included in the submission), or the directory passed in with feature files for different prediction windows.
+* `experiment.py`: This contains the main logic and reads the features files in the given directory.
+If directory parameter is not specified, the default uses feature files included in the submission.
 It also takes an argument for the observation window duration that is used to label charts.
 Each of the features files in the directory are processed and charts and metrics are produced.
 * `classifier.py`: This contains the logic for running the different classification algorithms (all except the selected one are commented out).
-It also holds the logic to retrieve the metrics as well as plot the PR and ROC curves.
+It also holds the logic to retrieve the metrics and plot the PR and ROC curves.
-* `validate.py`: This holds the logic to run cross fold validation on the selected classification algorithm.
+* `validate.py`: This holds the logic to runs K-fold cross validation on the selected classification algorithm.
+We tried both stratifield K-fold and basic K-fold cross validation.

 #### Prerequisites
 * python 3 (tested with 3.6.3)